-This is another error that is related to ‘could not load file or assembly System.Web.Helpers’.
+This is another error that is related to the ‘could not load file or assembly System.Web.Helpers’.

-In the source code of the web.config file, you will find where the version is mentioned, around line 9 to 11.
+In the source code of the web.config file, you will find where the version is mentioned, around lines 9 to 11.

-Select Properties, the properties panel will show up.
+Select Properties, and the properties panel will show up.